home-labs/ngen-crud-requester-project/projects/ngen-crud-requester/README.md

-# NGenCRUDRequest - Angular Generic RESTful to do CRUD
+# NGenCRUDRequester - Angular Generic RESTful to do CRUD

 ## Requirements